 Next, use a cotton ball to gently swab the inner ear, getting as far into the entrance of the ear canal as comfortable.
 It’s important to use a cotton ball instead of a Q-tip because you don’t want to actually put anything inside the ear, or you’ll risk injuring your dog.
 If your dog’s ears are very dirty, it may help to use one cotton ball to clean the ear, and a second to dry it out.

 Once finished, repeat with the other ear.
 Most people like to clean their dog’s ears during bathtime when their dog already has to deal with you getting up close and personal with their intimate areas, but it’s all up to you.
-You can learn more about cleaning Yorkie ears and the rest of their body in our guide to how to groom a Yorkie.

 Common Yorkie ear problems